Podcasts & Books

 Image: Readings Carlton | Supplied

-The city's well-known favourite, Readings’ stores are a cult classic and a hot contender among the best bookstores Melbourne has to offer.
-The original Carlton store was acclaimed as the number #1 bookstore worldwide in 2016, so you know they’re pretty good.
+A well-known favourite, Readings stores are a cult classic and a hot contender among the best bookstores Melbourne has to offer.
+The original Carlton store was even acclaimed as the number #1 bookstore worldwide in 2016.
 Their new release selection is always up-to-date and interesting, but if you push past, deeper into the stacks, you’ll find a top-notch collection of travel, design, architecture, and history.
 The team is super helpful too, offering the friendliest service and top-tier recommendations.

 • Locations are sprinkled across Melbourne: Carlton, Melbourne CBD, Hawthorn, Malvern, St Kilda, Doncaster, and more.

-• There are regular events and book clubs
+• The team host regular events and book clubs

-• Their books of the month are bangers, we highly recommend checking them out.
+• Their books of the month are always bangers, we highly recommend checking them out.

 READ MORE